 This is done most easily: just put the caret at the symbol in the editor and press Ctrl+B:

 While analyzing your code, you often need to identify the type of a particular expression.
 Consider the following code:def f(x: str): print(chr(x.index('o')) * 42 + 'xxx')

 Press Ctrl+Shift+P and select the target expression from the list.

 The expression type will be shown in the tooltip.

 To preview the definition of the selected expression, press Ctrl/⌘ and hover your mouse pointer or the cursor over the expression.

 If your code contains a regular expression, there is an intention action to check it: just put the caret at the regular expression and press Alt+Enter.
 The RegExp checker shows up, and you have to type the string.
 If your string doesn't match, the background is red; if it does - green:

 - Viewing reference documentation

 With PyCharm, you don’t need to surf the web every time you stumble across some alias, or search your whole application for a method declaration you can’t remember.
-Just put the caret on a keyword you want to look up, and hit Ctrl+Q:
+Just put the caret at a keyword you want to look up, and press Ctrl+Q:

 See Quick documentation for details.